THE DUBLIN AIRPORT T2 PROJECT

 Solutions and delivery

-The system design fundamentally began with an expandable multi-operator solution.
-The sheer capacity requirements of a venue of this scale dictated that Base Tranceiver Stations (BTS) be used to provide the service to the active DAS.
+The mobile coverage system design fundamentally began with an expandable multi-operator solution.
+The sheer capacity requirements of a venue of this scale dictated that Base Transceiver Stations (BTS) be used to provide the service to the active DAS.
 The use of base-station hardware was sanctioned from the beginning to ensure the system could provide both 3G and 4G (and ultimately 5G) technologies to users for all network operators using a common infrastructure of the single DAS.

 The head end hardware catered for the system intelligence and a number of antennae within reasonable cable distances to the main equipment room.
-The use of fibre-fed remote units to service antenna at distance from the main equipment room is a typical type architectural design which harnesses the flexibility of fibre technology without the losses experienced over long RF cable runs.
+The use of fibre-fed remote units to service antennas at distance from the main equipment room is a typical type architectural design which harnesses the flexibility of fibre technology without the losses experienced over long RF cable runs.

 The Terminal 2 DAS ensures seamless coverage between the external macro site and the internal networks, preventing dropped calls and any overloading of the external macro sites in response to fluctuating capacity demands.
 The airport is a large focal point for roaming traffic as ‘foreign’ mobiles land at the airport, and are then switched on to immediately start searching for available networks.
 The DAS provides a good quality signal strength to capture these mobiles and give the network operators the best opportunity to hold these roaming customers as they move into the airport building, toward landside areas and out into Dublin city.

-The use of DAS in this type of building also supports longer lasting battery life for mobiles; because the DAS provides a strong signal, that reduces the power draw on phone batteries associated with maintaining good quality signal and continuous coverage.
+The use of DAS in this type of building also supports longer-lasting battery life for mobiles; because the DAS provides a strong signal, that reduces the power draw on phone batteries associated with maintaining good quality signal and continuous coverage.

 Vilicom is an expert provider of wireless services with over seventeen years of experience in the analysis, design, test and implementation of wireless networks.
 Vilicom’s strengths lie in technology strategy consulting, the design of wireless networks, transmission network design, implementation of specialised coverage solutions and network benchmarking and testing.
 Vilicom has delivered its trademark end-to-end services in over 20 countries for network operators, network equipment vendors, industry regulators and investors.
 It delivers value for its customers by adopting a flexible, customer-focused approach, retaining cutting-edge expertise and maintaining its independence.